Trend

 However, many teenagers and people in their 20s today might not be familiar with it.

-A word born from combining "Oba-san" (meddling older woman) and "Batarian" (horde).
+A word born from combining “Oba-san” (a meddling older woman) and “Battalion”, which is used to mean “horde”.

-It refers to an "self-centered older woman," or a "meddling older woman."
+It refers to a “self-centered older woman,” or a “meddling older woman.”

-The 4-panel comic strip titled "Obatarian," which humorously depicted such middle-aged women, started its serialization in 1987, leading to the widespread use of this term.
+The 4-panel comic strip named “Obatarian” (オバタリアン), which depicted such middle-aged women, started its serialization in 1987, leading to the widespread use of this term.

-Usage Used to describe pushy middle-aged women, such as gossip-loving or overly helpful middle-aged woman.
+Usage Used to describe pushy middle-aged women, such as a gossip-loving or overly helpful woman.

 Example sentence